lupapiste/lupapiste/docs/oauth.md

 }
 ```

-Client id and client secret will be used to identify the client application and display name is what get's displayed in
+Client id and client secret will be used to identify the client application and the display name will be shown on the
-the authorization UI.
+authorization UI.
 Success-url is the URL that will be called with the authorization code / token, and failure-url
 will be called in an error situation.

 Currently supported scopes are `read` for retrieving user data and `pay` for asking permission to bill the corporate